Wei0612/CodingTest/README.md

 **Sequence.py** is a class for reading sequence information.

-**Output/substringCountLarger10.csv** is a csv file which contain substrings and their count.
-(Only preserve the substring which counts is larger than 10)
+**Output/substringCountLarger10.csv** is a csv file which contains substrings and their count.
+(Only preserve the substring which counts are larger than 10)